Advisor | |

 "All of her money is gone… because of going into long-term care."

-The old planning assumption was a two to three year stay in a nursing home.
-Rich's own family proved that assumption wrong three times over.
-And the costs keep climbing.
-As Rich put it, nursing home rate increases are sometimes in the double digits, outpacing even the 7 to 8 percent annual rise in college tuition.
+And the costs keep accelerating.
+As Rich put it, nursing home rate increases are sometimes in the double digits, outpacing even the 7–8% annual rise in college tuition.

-The problem was not that his wealthy clients lacked the funds.
-It was that no one was showing them the actual probability and cost, so they could make informed decisions about how to deploy their money.
+The problem was never that his wealthy clients lacked funds.
+It was that no one was showing them the actual probability and projected cost; so they could make data-backed decisions about how to deploy their money.

-Rich first saw Waterlily at a LIFE Brokerage study group meeting in New York.
-He started by running the assessment on himself.
+Rich first encountered Waterlily at a LIFE Brokerage study group meeting in New York.
+Intrigued he first ran the assessment on himself.
+From there, he built a repeatable approach rooted in risk management — a language his high-net-worth clients already speak.

-From there, he began integrating it into client reviews.
-His approach centers on risk management.
-He compares Waterlily's probability estimates to the Monte Carlo analysis his clients already understand from their investment portfolios.
-He shared that if a client's probability of needing long-term care exceeds 50%, it demands attention, regardless of net worth.
+Rich compares Waterlily's probability estimates to the Monte Carlo analysis his clients already understand from their investment portfolios.
+If a client's probability of needing long-term care exceeds 50%, it demands attention — regardless of net worth.

 "If you have a probability of more than 50% that you're going to need long-term care, you need to look at this and say, OK, well, what asset am I going to use for that?
 And what's the impact going to be?"

-For his wealthiest clients, Rich frames Waterlily as an ROI exercise.
-When a family business recently sold, Rich used the platform to show the beneficiaries where they were better off deploying capital to protect against a long-term care event versus leaving it in other vehicles.
+For his wealthiest clients, Rich frames Waterlily as a capital deployment analysis.
+When a family business recently sold, he used the platform to model where beneficiaries were better off allocating capital to protect against a long-term care event versus leaving it in other vehicles.

 “You can't possibly know the regional costs for long-term care in more than a handful of locations.
 There's no way you could.”